-As set out in Provisions 2.4 and 4.3 above, in conjunction with the progressive renewal and succession planning of the Board, the NC and the Board are in the midst of reviewing its Board composition with an intent to bring in an additional new Independent Director in place of Mr. Chue Wai Tat who has served on the Board beyond nine years from the date of his first appointment by the Company's FY2024 AGM to be held in October 2024.
+As set out in Provisions 2.4 and 4.3 above, in conjunction with the progressive renewal and succession planning of the Board, the NC and the Board are in the midst of reviewing its Board composition with an intent to bring in an additional new Independent Director in place of Mr. Cheah Wee Teong by the Company's FY2025 AGM to be held in October 2025.